Decorating your deck or any outdoor space needs more planning than plonking a couple of chairs down.

 Furniture should be well-wearing and should suit the purpose of the room.

-If there is room for sitting and enjoying the view, set up a seperate space with a few chairs that face the best vantage point.
-Include side tables to hold the wine and cheese, but make sure they’re sturdy enough to hold your glass steady should the dog come flying past or a soccer ball make it’s way up onto your entertaining area.
+If there is room for sitting and enjoying the view, set up a separate space with a few chairs that face the best vantage point.
+Include side tables to hold the wine and cheese, but make sure they’re sturdy enough to hold your glass steady should the dog come flying past or a soccer ball make its way up onto your entertaining area.